robotics-upo/D-LIO/README.md

 ### Install External Libraries

 Besides the ROS2 packages, this project depends on several external libraries that you may need to install manually.
-These libraries include **Eigen3** for linear algebra operations, **Ceres Solver** for optimization, **PCL (Point Cloud Library)** for point cloud processing, and **OpenCV** for image and matrix operations.

 - `PCL` (Common, Filters components)
 - `Boost` (Thread, Chrono components)